 Entering the pharmaceutical industry as a graduate

-Tom Woods is an ambitious young graduate.
+Tom Woods is an ambitious young pharma graduate.
 Having started his career on a placement at MSD, he has held the roles of student business analyst, medical representative, business development associate and is now a business analyst for IQVIA.
-He shares his plans for going global and being at the forefront of industry developments.
+He shares his path to entering the pharmaceutical industry, plans for going global and being at the forefront of industry developments.

 What attracted you to working in pharma?
 When I was researching employment options at university, I found vision and mission statements of organisations fundamental when deciding where to work.
 Most pharmaceutical companies champion the idea of putting patients at the heart of the business to improve lives, which resonated strongly with me as a core ambition.